dotkernel/dot-rbac-guard/README.md

 //...
 ```

 Authorization through guards is event based.
-We provide a default event listener that does the job of asking each registered guard is permission is allowed based on rules set in the configuration.
+We provide a default event listener that does the job of asking each registered guard if permission is allowed based on rules set in the configuration.
 By using this approach, you can further customize authorization, by registering your event listeners before or after the actual authorization.

 When authorization fails, there are 2 possible outcomes